Creating a website and waiting for business

 As your website is designed, you or your web developer should title each page using keywords that your ideal clients will search for.
 Title tags are part of the HTML code that is written for each page.
 Google looks at title tags with great interest.
 So, as an example, don't title your page About Us.
 Instead, title it, About Competitive Racing in the Smokey Mountains.

-Have to stop for a minute and mention the guys over at AnnuityEducator.
+Have to stop for a minute and mention the guys over at I love renovations.
 This short article wouldn't have been possible without their input.
-They're a superb annuity consultant in CALIFORNIA and they were able to give me a bit of an education on the topic I'm currently talking about.
-Should you be in need of their professional services, check out their site at https://www.annuityeducator.com.
+They're a skilled renovator in Halifax in Nova Scotia and they were able to give me a bit of an education on the topic I'm currently talking about.
+Should you be in need of their professional services, check out their site at http://www.iloverenovations.ca/.
 OK, back to it!

 Links and Anchor Text